Angkor Thom: Phimeanakas or Phimeanakas (Phimeanakas)

 The construction of the Phimeanakas was conducted from the end of X-beginning of XI centuries. in Rajendravarman II (Rajendravarman II, rules 944-968гг.), after rebuilding in the reign of Suryavarman I (Suryavarman I, rules 1002-1049гг.) appears in present form.
 In the beginning of XX century, restoration work began on clearing the temple.

 A remarkable temple only to those that "served", so to speak, of the temple at the Royal Palace.
 The only tower not preserved, unfortunately, was originally covered with gold.
 With the appointment of this tower is one of Khmer legend: the king indulged in amorous pleasures with Naga (snake), which appeared before him in the form of a beautiful woman.
-If naked in a certain night will not appear, it meant the death of the king, if not king – misery of the Kingdom.
+If naked in one night does not appear, it means the death of the king, and if you do not see the king's misfortune to the Kingdom.
 Reliefs in the temple there.

 Orientation in the temple, tips for inspection

 On examination of the Phimeanakas enough to allocate no more than half an hour.

 The Phimeanakas some see as a must-visit place.
 This is because it is part of the Royal Palace, the inspection of which is included in most excursions.
 Really nothing interesting here, except, perhaps, the legend.
 Because it was built of Sandstone, and preserved not very well, especially the upper tier of the Central tower, and try to see tourists.
 However, if climbing to the top of the Central tower, you can see the nearby Baphuon (North) and the surrounding area.

 For photography the best time is the morning.
 People here quite a lot, so a photo without tourists do not just.